dj-nitehawk/MongoDB.Entities/Documentation/wiki/Entities.md

 ```

 > [!note]
-> the type of the ID property cannot be changed to something other than string.
+> the type of the ID property cannot be changed to something other than `string`.
+PRs are welcome for removing this limitation.
-> you also loose the ability to use `One<T>` and `Many<T>` classes for referencing relationships if you use any other ID format than `ObjectId`.
-PRs are welcome to remove this limitation.